 Deep Blue by Jennifer Donnelly (ages 13+)

-A seriously good girl power book for teens — this is the story of five mermaids who journey to find each other and then to the sea witches.
+A great girl power book for teens — this is the story of five mermaids who journey to find each other and then to find the sea witches.
 An ancient evil is being unleashed and not only is trying to kill the girls, but enslave or kill their communities.
-Very entertaining!
+Very entertaining.

 Enjoy these books similar to Harry Potter!